MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-a-distance-matrix.md

 * Most requests can be made with a simple synchronous GET or POST request.

-For travel mode driving a distance matrix that has up to 2500 origins-destinations pairs can be requested for Basic Bing Maps accounts, while for Enterprise Bing Maps accounts the origin-destination pairs limit is 10000.
+For travel mode driving a distance matrix that has up to 2,500 origins-destinations pairs can be requested for Basic Bing Maps accounts, while for Enterprise Bing Maps accounts the origin-destination pairs limit is 10,000.
-For travel mode transit and walking a distance matrix that has up to 650 origins-destinations pairs can be request for all Bing Maps account types.
+For travel mode transit and walking, a distance matrix that has up to 650 origins-destinations pairs can be request for all Bing Maps account types.
 Pairs are calculated by multiplying the number of origins, by the number of destinations.
-For example 10000 origin-destination pairs can be reached if you have: 1 origin, and 10000 destinations, or 100 origins and 100 destinations defined in your request.
+For example 10,000 origin-destination pairs can be reached if you have: 1 origin, and 10,000 destinations, or 100 origins and 100 destinations defined in your request.

 * More complex driving related requests which take longer to process, such as calculating a histogram of travel times and distances for each cell of a matrix, can be made by making an asynchronous Distance Matrix request.
 This type of request is only accepted when the travel mode is set to driving and a start time has been specified.

-A histogram of travel times and distances can be requested but is limited to a distance matrix that has a maximum of 2500 origins-destinations pairs for Basic Bing Maps accounts, for Enterprise Bing Maps accounts the limit is 40000 origins-destinations pairs when the request is made asynchronously.
+A histogram of travel times and distances can be requested but is limited to a distance matrix that has a maximum of 2,500 origins-destinations pairs for Basic Bing Maps accounts, for Enterprise Bing Maps accounts the limit is 40,000 origins-destinations pairs when the request is made asynchronously.
 The maximum time interval between the start and end time when calculating a distance matrix histogram is 7 days.

 ### When to use synchronous vs asynchronous requests

 Make synchronous request if the travel mode is driving, walking or transit and:

-* The total number of origins-destinations pairs is less than or equal to 2500 for Basic or 10000 for Enterprise Bing Maps accounts and no start time is specified when travel mode is driving or less than or equal to 650 for all Bing Maps accounts when travel mode is walking or transit.
+* The total number of origins-destinations pairs is less than or equal to 2,500 for Basic or 10,000 for Enterprise Bing Maps accounts and no start time is specified when travel mode is driving or less than or equal to 650 for all Bing Maps accounts when travel mode is walking or transit.

 &nbsp;&nbsp;&nbsp;&nbsp;**or**

-* The travel mode is for driving, the number of origins-destinations pairs is less than or equal to 2500 for Basic or 10000 for Enterprise Bing Maps accounts and a start time is specified, but not an end time.
+* The travel mode is for driving, the number of origins-destinations pairs is less than or equal to 2,500 for Basic or 10,000 for Enterprise Bing Maps accounts and a start time is specified, but not an end time.
 This will simply return a single cell for each origin-destination pair that is calculated using predictive traffic data.

 Make an Asynchronous request if the travel mode is driving and:

-* A start time and an end time is specified and the total number of origins-destinations pairs is less than or equal to 2500 for Basic or 40000 for Enterprise Bing Maps accounts and no start time is specified.
+* A start time and an end time is specified and the total number of origins-destinations pairs is less than or equal to 2,500 for Basic or 40,000 for Enterprise Bing Maps accounts and no start time is specified.

 If your scenario doesn’t fit either of the parameters outlined above for synchronous and asynchronous requests, you will need to break your request up into smaller chunks.
 Note that transactions are based on the total number of cells in the resulting matrix and not on the number of requests, so the same number of transactions would be generated if you make two requests that generate 100 cells each or 1 request that generates 200 cells.